luizfelipesoarees/Zelda-Low-Code/README.md

-# The Legend of Zelda-Low-Code 🏹
+# The Legend of Zelda: Low-Code 🏹

 ## 📜 Sobre o projeto
 > Um emocionante jogo inspirado no clássico 'The Legend of Zelda: A Link to the Past' foi desenvolvido usando a plataforma Construct 3.
 Nele, os jogadores embarcam em uma aventura, enfrentando inimigos e desafios.